oliviermirat/ZebraZoom/TrackingTroubleshooting.md

 <a name="animalsNotDetected"/>
 <H2 CLASS="western">Animals not detected:</H2>

-First check that the values of "minArea" and "maxArea" are within the values of "minAreaBody" and "maxAreaBody".
-If they are not, set the value of "minArea" to the value of "minAreaBody" and the value of "maxArea" to the value of "maxAreaBody".<br/><br/>

 When running the tracking in "debug mode" as adviced above, you will see a visualization window called "Tracked frame: Click on any key to proceed": on this visualization window, you should in theory see <b>non-white pixels on and only on pixels that are part of an animal</b>.
 If it looks like there are <b>too many non-white pixels</b>, then:<br/>
 If "adjustMinPixelDiffForBackExtract_nbBlackPixelsMax" is inside your configuration file and has a value different than zero, then you can try decreasing the value of that parameter.<br/>
 If "adjustMinPixelDiffForBackExtract_nbBlackPixelsMax" is not inside your configuration file then you can try decreasing the value of the parameter "minPixelDiffForBackExtract" instead.<br/>